-- Adding a dollop of plain yogurt or cottage cheese will help sooth the inflamed stomach and intestines, especially if the upset stomach is accompanied by diarrhea.
+- Adding a dollop of plain yogurt or cottage cheese will help soothe the inflamed stomach and intestines, especially if the upset stomach is accompanied by diarrhea.

-- Probiotics such as FortiFlora or Culturelle may also help treat diarrhea by promoting the growth of good bacteria (see more about these below).
+- Probiotics such as FortiFlora may also help treat diarrhea by promoting the growth of good bacteria (see more below).

 - Plain canned pumpkin (without spices, not the pie mix) may further help with diarrhea as it firms up the stools.
 One to four tablespoons, depending on your pet's size, would help.

-- Additionally, many vets seem to agree that slippery elm bark can help for diarrhea.
+- Additionally, many vets seem to agree that slippery elm bark can help with diarrhea.
 For more on this, read my article on slippery elm bark for dogs with upset stomach.

 If you are not to eager to cook up the bland diet, or you want to keep your dog on a diet for dogs with sensitive tummies, there are commercial diets that are quite bland.
-According to veterinarian Debra Promovic, the following are some commercial bland diets:
+According to veterinarian Dr. Rebecca, the following are some commercial bland diets:

 • Hill's Prescription Diet I/D